tldr-pages/tldr/pages/common/bundletool.md

 # bundletool

 > Command-line tool to manipulate Android Application Bundles.
+> This command also has documentation about its subcommands, e.g. `bundletool validate`.
 > More information: <https://developer.android.com/studio/command-line/bundletool>.

 - Display help for a subcommand: